 Sizes of jamb brackets range from number one to number fourteen.
 The dimension for each bracket designates the distance from the jamb to the center of the two holes, not the maximum length of the bracket.
 For example, the JB-6 bracket is 3 1/2" long, but the distance from the jamb to the center of the holes is only three inches, designated by the number three.

 When you order tracks, not only will you need to know the length of the track to determine your price, but you will need to know the radius of the track.
 This measurement is necessary in order to get the right sized part for your garage door.
 You can seriously damage your garage door if you do not do this properly and attempt to install the wrong track radius onto your garage door.
 To see instructions on how to measure the track radius of your door, see our page on How to Determine the Track Radius of a garage door track.

 Be sure to also purchase the track bolts and nuts you need when replacing your track as they are not included with the track.

 Shipping note.
-Because of their oversized lengths individual vertical tracks for 7' high and for 8' high doors ship to any of the 48 states for $22.50 each, or $25.00 for the pair.
-Horizontal tracks for a 7' high doors ship to any of the 48 states for $35.00.
-Tracks for 8' high doors ship for $40.00.
+Because of their oversized lengths individual vertical tracks for 7' high and for 8' high doors usually ship to any of the 48 states for $25.00 to $35.00, or $30.00 to $40.00 for the pair.
+Horizontal tracks for a 7' high doors usually ship to any of the 48 states for $40.00 to $50.00.
+Tracks for 8' high doors ship for $45.00 to 55.00.
 We normally remove the curved portion of the horizontal tracks for shipping, but we leave the track angles in tact.
 We also reinforce the horizontal angles to prevent them from fatiguing.
 Horizontal tracks are easily reassembled before you install them.

 UN: Units by which each part is sold